Misha Mahowald: Relocation to Europe

 Mahowald then re-located to the University of Oxford for one year to do a post-doctoral fellowship with eminent neuroscientists Kevan Martin and Rodney Douglas.
+At Oxford, she was with the Medical Research Council Anatomical Neuropharmacology Unit.

-After the completion of this project, Mahowald moved to Zürich to help found the Institute of Neuroinformatics (Institut für Neuroinformatik) at the University of Zurich and ETH Zurich, a research institution whose mission is to discover the key principles by which brains work and to implement these in artificial systems that interact intelligently with the real world.
+After the completion of the fellowship project, Mahowald moved in 1995 to Zürich with Rodney Douglas and Kevan Martin to help found the Institute of Neuroinformatics (Institut für Neuroinformatik) at the University of Zurich and ETH Zurich, a research institution whose mission is to discover the key principles by which brains work and to implement these in artificial systems that interact intelligently with the real world.
+Their main accomplishment was the "canonical cortical microcircuit", which was a type of basic electronic neurode that could be assembled into groups for the functions of neuromorphic computation.